Fusion-Lightguns/Fusion-Light-Gun/README.md

      - Made by gamers for gamers.
 WITH community input .

-     - 3D Print shells and parts.
-(Most Open Source)
+     - 3D Print shells and parts .
+ALL open source.

      - Built with Linux/RetroPie in mind . ( Making Setup Scripts)